Cryptologic Command Display

 Located in Building 503 aboard the Center for Information Warfare Training (CIWT) Corry Station, the Display presents a history of U.S. Navy cryptologic operations.
-The Display is open weekdays from 0800 until 1530.
+The Display is open on a reduced schedule during weekdays from 0800 until 1530.

 The front entrance of the Cryptologic Command Display is located on Corry Station at Roberts Avenue, between 2nd and 3rd Streets.
 Attached to the outside wall are plaques commemorating the On-The-Roof-Gang, Kamiseya fire, and 1st Radio Battalion, USMC.

 Inside the Command Display are three areas devoted to the history of the Naval Cryptologic world:

 - The main display area depicts a portion of the displays available covering pre-World War II through the decommissioning of the Naval Security Group.